 8. Take a Bag that Gives You Freedom

 There are two ways you can go here.
 Many women like an efficient crossbody bag with a long strap that leaves their hands-free for suitcases and carry-ons.
 I prefer a big lightweight tote.

-My kids and husband are always asking me to carry their keys or sunglasses, gum, or whatever, but I have stuff I need to carry, too, like my earphones and magazines.
-I need a lot of space, so I take a large, lightweight tote that has everything in one spot.
+My kids and husband always ask me to carry their keys or sunglasses, gum, or whatever, but I have stuff I need to carry, too, like my earphones and magazines.
+I need a lot of space, so I take a large, lightweight tote with everything in one spot.
 That’s much better than carrying my purse, plus a bunch of little small things in small bags.

 Finally, I’d suggest you stay away from bags or accessories with hardware such as studs and chains.
 They can weigh down a purse – too heavy, and you want to travel light.
 Also, you don’t want to be swinging them around in a packed plane because the hardware may get scratched, or worse, you could knock someone out!

 What to Wear on a Plane in Summer?

 Summer is when most people travel by air.
 It’s hot, and there’s more flexibility as to what you can wear.
 For example, you could also try…

 Maxi dress: A long comfy maxi dress with a layering piece, like a jean jacket, can work.